wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/configure-custom-connectors-api/includes/1-introduction.md

 When a connection to the underlying API is created, the API Management gateway stores the API credentials or tokens, depending on the type of authentication used, on a per-connection basis in a token store.
 Because only an authenticated user can create a connection, the connections are always authenticated.
 Anonymous access is not provided to the instance of a custom connector in the API Management gateway, which allows the gateway to more securely store API credentials on a per-connection basis and then use them as required.

 This solution enables authentication at the connection level.
-After a connection has been created, you don't need to authenticate API again when a custom connector is used interactively in an app in Microsoft Power Apps, in an automated Microsoft Power Automate flow, or in a Microsoft Logic Apps workflow.
+After a connection has been created, you don't need to authenticate API again when a custom connector is used interactively in an app in Microsoft Power Apps, in an automated Microsoft Power Automate flow, or in a Microsoft Azure Logic Apps workflow.
 Depending on how connectors and connections are shared, credentials are collected at the different stages of a custom connector life cycle.

 ## Connector and connections sharing